Jean Capart

-Jean Capart (February 21, 1877 – June 16, 1947) was a Belgian Egyptologist, who is often considered the "Father of Belgian Egyptology."
+Jean Capart (February 21, 1877 – June 16, 1947) was a Belgian Egyptologist, who is often considered the "Father of Belgian Egyptology".

 Biography

 Capart was born to Alphonse Capart, an otolaryngologist, and Alida Carbonelle in Brussels on 21 February 1877.
 He studied Egyptology under Karl Alfred Wiedemann at Bonn University.

-Career as Museum Curator
+Career as museum curator

-In 1900, he was appointed to be assistant conservator of the Egyptian collection at Musées Royaux du Cinquantenaire, Brussels, prior to that he had been a free collaborator with the museum for two years.
-He held this position until 1911 when he was appointed Curator.
-In 1925, he becomes Chief Curator and Director, and from 1942 until his death, he held the title Honorary Chief Curator.
+In 1900, he was appointed to be assistant conservator of the Egyptian collection at the Musées royaux du Cinquantenaire, Brussels; prior to that he had been a free collaborator with the museum for two years.
+He held this position until 1911, when he was appointed Curator.
+In 1925, he became Chief Curator and Director, and from 1942 until his death, he held the title Honorary Chief Curator.

-Early in his tenure at the Musées Royaux du Cinquantenaire, he convinced the Belgian government to purchase a subscription to the Egypt Exploration Fund, now the Egypt Exploration Society, and he became the local secretary of the EEF for Belgium.
+Early in his tenure at the Musées Royaux du Cinquantenaire, he convinced the Belgian government to purchase a subscription to the Egypt Exploration Fund (EEF), now the Egypt Exploration Society, and he became the local secretary of the EEF for Belgium.
 He would travel yearly to London to meet with William Flinders Petrie to negotiate what objects would be sent to Belgium from their subscription.
 From 1926 to 1927, he edited the Bibliography of Ancient Egypt in the Journal of Egyptian Archaeology, the journal hosted by the EEF.

 He also bought objects for the Musées Royaux du Cinquantenaire from various collection sales including those of Gayet (1901), Amélineau (1904), Somzée (1904), Philip (1905), Hilton Price (1911), Amherst (1921) and MacGregor (1922).

 Capart also maintained a relationship with American Egyptology.
 From 1932 to 1938, he was a part-time Honorary Curator of Egyptology at the Brooklyn Museum, and then Honorary Advisory Curator from 1938 until his death.